 This is the maximum number of times cash can be used with out a credit card being used.
 This will create a warning for the owner.
-This can result in an emailed alert.
 This may indicate a card reader problem.
 Choose a number that fits your cash and credit card usage.